Murder of Shanda Sharer

-Shanda Renee Sharer (6 June 1979 – 11 January 1992) was an American girl who was tortured and burned to death in Madison, Indiana, U.S.A by four teenage girls.
-She was 12 years old at the time of her murder.
-The crime attracted international attention due to both its brutality and the young age of the perpetrators, who were aged between 15 and 17 years old.
-The case was covered on national news and talk shows and has inspired a number of episodes on fictional crime shows.
+Shanda Renee Sharer (June 6, 1979 – January 11, 1992) was an American girl who, at the age of 12, was kidnapped from her father's home in Jeffersonville, Clark County, Indiana, and tortured before being burned to death in Shelby Township, Jefferson County, by four teenage girls.
+The crime attracted international attention due to both its brutality and the youth of the perpetrators; aged between 15 and 17 years old at the time of the murder, the perpetrators have all since been released from prison, each one having served less than half her original sentence.
+The case was covered by national news and talk shows and has inspired several episodes of crime fiction TV shows.

 Victim

-Shanda Sharer was born in the Pineville Community Hospital in Pineville, Kentucky, U.S.A, on June 6, 1979, to Stephen and Jacqueline "Jacque" Sharer, also known as Jacque Vaught.
-After Shanda's parents divorced, her mother remarried and the family moved to Louisville, Kentucky, U.S.A.
+Shanda Sharer was born in the Pineville Community Hospital in Pineville, Kentucky, on June 6, 1979, to Stephen and Jacqueline "Jacque" Sharer (later Vaught).
+After Shanda's parents divorced, her mother remarried and the family relocated to Louisville, Kentucky.
 There, Shanda attended fifth and sixth grades at St. Paul School, where she was on the cheerleading, volleyball, and softball teams.
-In June 1991 after her mother divorced again, the family moved to New Albany, Indiana, U.S.A and Shanda enrolled at Hazelwood Middle School.
-Early in the school year, she transferred to Our Lady of Perpetual Help School, a Catholic school in New Albany, Indiana, U.S.A where she joined the girls' basketball team.
+In June 1991, after her mother divorced again, the family relocated to New Albany, Indiana, and Shanda enrolled at Hazelwood Middle School.
+Early in the school year, she transferred to Our Lady of Perpetual Help School, a Catholic school in New Albany, where she joined the girls' basketball team.